 Description

-DESCRIPTION The K8 telephone kiosk stands at the junction of Main Street and Meaux Road, Wawne, close to the late-C18 house at 4 Main Street (Grade II, National Heritage List for England: 1346997) and St Peter’s Church (Grade I, NHLE: 1103427).
+The K8 telephone kiosk, designed by Bruce Martin and introduced in 1968, is located at the junction of Main Street and Meaux Road in Wawne, near the late 18th-century house at 4 Main Street and St Peter’s Church.

-The Mark 1 design has a square plan and stands on a concrete base.
-It is built of six cast iron parts and an aluminium door.
-Three sides of the kiosk, including the door contain large sheets of toughened glass set in rectangular frames with rounded corners.
-The rear panel has a blind rectangular frame with rounded corners and below an attached cast iron plaque with the manufacturer’s name CARRON / COMPANY in relief letters.
-The four sides of the flat roof dome have rectangular framed signage panes with rounded corners glazed with toughened glass, each bearing the word TELEPHONE on a white background.
+This kiosk features a square plan and is set on a concrete base.
+It consists of six cast iron parts and an aluminium door.
+Three sides, including the door, are fitted with large sheets of toughened glass held in rectangular frames with rounded corners.
+The rear panel has a blind rectangular frame with rounded corners, below which is an attached cast iron plaque that reads CARRON / COMPANY in relief letters.
+The flat roof dome has rectangular framed signage panes, also with rounded corners, each displaying the word TELEPHONE on a white background.
 The kiosk is painted cream.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.